Why would my pet need surgery?

 How are the procedures preformed?

-Dr. Hunter performs most of our surgeries that are more complicated than a simple spay or neuter.
+Dr. Hunter, our Frisco Veterinarian, performs most of our surgeries that are more complicated than a simple spay or neuter.
 With extensive experience in soft tissue surgery Dr. Hunter is uniquely qualified to perform surgeries on all types of small animals regularly seen in the practice.
 Although Dr. Hunter performs the surgeries the entire approach is team based, with emphasis on treating the entire pet before, during and after the procedure.

 What happens afterward?